CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 select 'db_root' TABLE_NAME, db_root.* from db_root order by 1,2,3,4,5;(FAIL TO SYNC.
 BREAK!!!)
 ```

-Analyze the failure, then click `verify` in `fail list page` and fill in fail reason in `verify page` to verify it.
+Try to find the failure reason, then input the reason into online verification page.
 ![ha_repl_verify4](./ha_repl_image/ha_repl_verify4.PNG)

 ### Report issues
 Here are the issues that you can refer to.